fhauck/Branches/readme.txt

 Version: 1.04
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-Tags: blog, featured-images, sticky-post, theme-options, translation-ready, custom-menu, right-sidebar, one-column, two-columns
+Tags: blog, featured-images, sticky-post, theme-options, translation-ready, custom-menu, right-sidebar, threaded-comments, one-column, two-columns

 == Description ==

 Branches is a simple, minimalistic magazine/blog theme.
 It has only a few options but that should be enough.
-Its fully retina ready and dont need a single image or much additional javascript stuff for the layout itself, so its very lightweight.
+Its fully retina ready and don't need a single image or much additional javascript stuff for the layout itself, so its very lightweight.

 == Installation ==